runeimp/homebrew-helpers/README.md

 Guarantee
 ---------

 It works on my system.
 I make no statement of fitness for your usage.
 It makes me happy.
-But use at your own risk. :angel:
+Use at your own risk. :angel: